 (WordPress Post Categories module)

-Use An SEO Plugin
+Use A WordPress SEO Plugin

-The plugin also allows you to optimize categories individually …
+You can also optimize categories individually …

-(Edit Category screen – Optimizing your categories with SEO plugins)
+(Optimizing your categories with SEO plugins)